GET YOUR FIRST TREATMENT KIT FOR FREE get started

 What’s the best way to cleanse acne on your buttocks?

-Try not to scrub or use exfoliating tools or products on your butt, as these can actually make your butt acne worse and ultimately lead to more scars and dark spots (i.e., hyperpigmentation).
+Try not to scrub or use exfoliating tools or products on your butt, as these can make your butt acne worse and ultimately lead to more scars and dark spots (i.e., hyperpigmentation).

-As some of the cases of butt folliculitis are caused by a fungus (Pityrosporum), it’s a good idea to wash your buttocks 2-3 a week with an anti-dandruff shampoo as Selsun Blue or Nizoral shampoo that you can easily find on amazon.
+As some of the cases of butt folliculitis are caused by a fungus (Pityrosporum), it's a good idea to wash your buttocks 2-3 a week with an anti-dandruff shampoo such as Selsun Blue or Nizoral shampoo that you can easily find amazon.

 Best treatments for pimples on the buttocks infographics